Saving lives through education, advances in treatment and finding a cure for Barth syndrome

 So is there hope after diagnosis?

 The answer is YES!
 It’s true that Barth syndrome is a serious condition and it can sometimes be life-threatening or life-limiting.
 However, recent medical advances and earlier diagnosis have made a positive impact and can lead to a full and happy life.
 Nearly all children here in the United Kingdom go to mainstream schools and enjoy normal activities.
 There are periods when they might not be well and sometimes their heart function might prevent them from doing everything.
 However, being born with the condition, they often quickly get used to their routine and can be quite accepting of their condition.
 They have to make allowances for their fatigue and muscle weakness and allow for more periods of rest but these can be ideal times to sit quietly and bond with peers or staff over a story or a quiet activity.

-Some of our older young men with Barth syndrome in the UK are successfully studying at university or working and we know of men in Europe who are married and have children of their own.
+Some of our young people with Barth syndrome in the UK are successfully studying at university or working and we know of adults in Europe who are married and have children of their own.
 Please take a look at some of our family stories.

 There is no cure as yet but we’re working hard to raise funds and support scientific research to better understand the complex nature of the condition and to find a treatment and one day, a cure for Barth syndrome.

 Do you need information or just need to talk?

 "I had an instant feeling of support when I called the Barth Syndrome UK."